FlorianLatapie/FlorianLatapie/README.md

 I'm Florian Latapie, living in France and currently studying for an engineering degree in Computer Science at the [Polytech Nice : Sophia Antipolis engineering graduate school][Polytech]

 # Projects
-- [BetterClock][BetterClock] - Analog & Digital clock at the same time.
+- [BetterClock][BetterClock] - Analog & Digital clock at the same time, Java project.
 - [Config][Config] - All config files for my computers.
-- [GUI Python scripts][gui-python-scripts] - Various python scripts for CSV file analysis with UI in Tkinter.
+- [GUI Python scripts][gui-python-scripts] - Various Python scripts for CSV file analysis with UI in Tkinter.
 - [GUI Windows Sandbox configuration][GUI-Windows-Sandbox-configuration] - Python Tkinter Graphical User Interface to configure Windows Sandbox.
 - [LeftOrRightSimple][LeftOrRightSimple] - Ask the community what they think about different concepts, PHP project.